Azmisov/mutationdiff/README.md

 to the front, or a bulk movement of all the nodes.
 While the first option gives the minimal number of node movements, this is not necessarily what `MutationDiff` will return.

 `MutationDiff` does incremental diffing, meaning that every call to `children` updates the diff.
-A node is considered unchanged when it is adjacent to one of its correct siblings, and that sibling is itself unchanged.
-When searching for an adjacent sibling, nodes that belong to a different parent are ignored.
 Each call to `children` is treated like a single, atomic operation: we log all node removals, then node additions, and then finally perform diffing to check if any of the newly added nodes have reverted to their original position.

 How the rearrangement example above will be interpreted depends on what mutations were reported to `children`, and in what order.
 The diff given by `MutationDiff` is thus a *true* representation of